ordina-jworks/ordina-jworks.github.io/_posts/2022-06-01-snitching-on-your-colleagues-using-cloud-magic.md

 7 weeks ago I started my internship at Ordina Mechelen.
 I had several project options available all looking to touch new and unknown tech that might be relevant for future operations.

-My inner Judas spoke to me when I saw a listing about a project that would shoot rockets at developers if they broke a build, and it would provide a great opportunity to pull myself out of my comfort zone focusing more on Devops and Cloud platforms rather than pure programming.
+My inner Judas spoke to me when I saw a listing about a project that would shoot toy rockets at developers if they broke a build, and it would provide a great opportunity to pull myself out of my comfort zone focusing more on Devops and Cloud platforms rather than pure programming.
-Sadly due to a global hardware shortage the rocket launcher was not available for delivery anymore, so I decided to use a raspberry pi to fetch the build logs and convert them into audio using google text to speech.
+Sadly due to a global hardware shortage the toy rocket launcher was not available for delivery anymore, so I decided to use a raspberry pi to fetch the build logs and convert them into audio using google text to speech.

 # The Task At Hand

-The project described a ci-cd pipeline that would trigger a raspberry pi once a build fails, then in response the pi would operate a rocket launcher unit that would target the developer responsible for breaking the build.
+The project described a ci-cd pipeline that would trigger a raspberry pi once a build fails, then in response the pi would operate a toy rocket launcher unit that would target the developer responsible for breaking the build.
-As such I broke the final project can be broken down into these steps:
+As such the final project can be broken down into these steps:

 - Create a sacrificial bare-bones spring boot project to put through the ringer
 - Create a pipeline which performs some cookie cutter tasks